Factbox: Summary of Eurogroup proposal on Greece

 * Financing needs are 82-86 billion euros.
 Decision on new package urgently required given financing needs of 7 billion euros by July 20 and further 5 billion euros by mid-August.

-* A possible new ESM programme would have to include a 10-25 billion euro buffer for banks.
+* A possible new ESM program would have to include a 10-25 billion euro buffer for banks.

 * Possible debt reprofiling but no nominal haircuts.